Skip to content

 5. Focus on speed and power

-In addition to working on your technique, you can also improve your speed and power while training on the punching bag.
-Perform explosive punches and kicks to strengthen your muscles and increase your speed.
-Work on your breathing and try to maintain a constant flow of powerful strikes.
+Besides working on your technique, you can also improve your speed and power while training on the punching bag.

 6. Keep moving